johnpates80/linctl/README.md

-  --label string           Set labels (comma-separated names/IDs, or "" to clear all) --add-label string       Add labels incrementally (comma-separated) --remove-label string    Remove labels incrementally (comma-separated)
+  --label string           Set labels (comma-separated names/IDs, or "" to clear all) --add-label string       Add labels incrementally (comma-separated) --remove-label string    Remove labels incrementally (comma-separated) --parent string          Set parent issue by identifier (or 'unassigned' to remove)

 # Label Precedence: If --label is provided, --add-label and --remove-label are ignored